CyborgMaster/ftb-monster-config/README.md

 Modifications for Minecraft FTB Monster config files to add gregtech and make it as hard as possible

+TODO:
+* Fix unification targets
+* check the placed block item number for blastfurnace (might be different and why the world check isn't removing it)

+Mods to Remove:
+* Magic Crops (have to do something)
+* Portal Gun (maybe)
+* Tinkers Construct (maybe)
+* Bedrock tools (maybe)
+* Wraith Nodes

 Commands to generate and apply diff file
 --------------------------------------------------------------------------
 ``` bash